justlostintime/gsh/.hidden/profiles/README.md

  Script for Shell Version 1.5 and above
  Functions in this file or the plugin directory are loaded as plugins each time the gsh starts or as needed by the shell.
- The comment lines starting with double ' will be printed by the help function.
+ The comment lines starting with two single quote will be printed by the help function.
 See the /usr/share/gsh/plugin directory.
-Or your own plugins from ~/vars/plugin so :
+Or your own plugins from ~/vars/plugin for some examples.
+ Here is an example of a help entry:
  '' this is help
- will be printed when detailed help is required may contain as many lines as required after the Sub declaration Extern, Include and Use may be declared in the body of any function each is treated as a stand alone Program
+ The above will be printed when detailed help is required may contain as many lines as required after the Sub declaration Extern, Include and Use may be declared in the body of any function each is treated as a stand alone Program